creativewebmatrixsolutions/python-security-rest-sample/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 Your feedback is important to us.
-Connect with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoftgraph).
-Tag your questions with [MicrosoftGraph].
+Connect with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-security).
+Tag your questions with [Microsoft-Graph-Security].

 ## Resources